 Life in Los Angeles

-Beth plays a newscaster in Francis Ford Coppola's Live Cinema Experiment, Distant Electric Vision.
+Francis Ford Coppola cast Beth as a Newscaster in his Live Cinema Experiment, Distant Electric Vision.
 In Alexander Baack's indie hit, Hollywood Musical, Beth plays a tough and gritty agent who finds her heart.
-Her first gig in Los Angeles was West Coast Ensemble’s Assassins, directed by Richard Israel.
-Beth played Sara Jane Moore; the much heralded production garnered the Los Angeles Critic's Award for "Best Ensemble."
+Her first gig in Los Angeles was Israel.
+Beth played Sara Jane Moore in the much heralded production of West Coast Ensemble’s Assassins, directed by Richard, which garnered the Los Angeles Critic's Award for "Best Ensemble."
 Beth narrates over 40 voices in the audiobook, The Bride Price, which is available on Audible and iTunes.
 Her CD Lies of Handsome Men is available on iTunes and Spotify.
 Beth enrolled at UCLA’s esteemed school for Theater Film and Television in 2015 and was one of 8 actors selected to join the MFA program.
-She graduates in June 2018 after having played seminal roles such as Helen in Helen, Queen Elizabeth in Mary Stuart and she is currently rehearsing the role of Amanda in The Glass Menagerie.
+She graduated in June 2018 after having played seminal roles such as Helen in Helen, Queen Elizabeth in Mary Stuart and Amanda in The Glass Menagerie.

 Why Graduate school?

-Currently Beth is directing and producing a documentary film entitled, Worin.
+Currently Beth is directing and producing a documentary film entitled, WOULD YOU HIDE ME?
 The film is about normal people who choose humanity over apathy.
 The film is inspired by two Catholic farmers who hid Beth’s mother and her six siblings for nearly two years outside Berlin during the height of WWII.
-Worin began principle photography in March of 2018 in Jerusalem and London and is actively seeking investors.
+WOULD YOU HIDE ME? began principle photography in March of 2018 in Jerusalem and London and is actively seeking investors.

-Beth is also writing a one woman play entitled, Lina, which is about her biological grandmother who perished at Auschwitz in 1943.
+Beth has also written a one-woman play entitled, LINA, which is about her biological grandmother who perished at Auschwitz in 1943.